Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 }
 ```

-If the request was successful the server will return the 200 ok status with the updated post:
+If the request was successful the server will return the 200 ok status with the updated post without the permissions:

 ```
 {